| What Big Online Retailers Don't Want You to KnowAre you operating a small or medium-sized online retail store? Have your

 design and layout measure up to the current standards of professionalism

-Giant online retailers need to reach giant audiences in order to achieve
+in the industry today.
+"You might be better at reaching a niche audience" Giant online retailers need to reach giant audiences in order to achieve

 their sales goals.
 For the most part they aren't even interested in a